 When will The Maldives open its borders to foreigners?

 The Maldives is fully open to most foreign visitors and has been so since July 2020.

 Is The Maldives on the UK Go list?

-There was a brief and short spike in cases in May/June 2021 which saw The Maldives spend a couple of months on the UK Red List.
-This was sensibly reversed not a moment too soon on September 17th and The Maldives moved to the UK Amber List.
+The Maldives spent a couple of months on the UK Red List in mid 2021.
+This was sensibly reversed not a moment too soon on September 17th and The Maldives moved to the UK “Go” list.

 Does the FCDO advise against all but essential travel to The Maldives?

 There is no COVID 19 specific FCDO (Foreign, Commonwealth & Development Office) advice in place for travel to The Maldives.
 This means that the UK government do not believe there is any specific risk relating to COVID 19 whilst you are there.
 In turn, this means that most standard insurance policies will be valid for your trip.

 What are vaccinations levels like in The Maldives?

 The Maldives got an early head start on vaccinations and with a low population of around 500,000 they were quick to get up to high levels.
 At the time of writing (Jan 2022), 68% of the population are fully vaccinated (74% have had at least one dose).

 Do I need to be double vaccinated to get into The Maldives?